HaroldMurcia/AlphaROVER/Readme.md

 ```
 ## Launch of applications

-# 3D scan routine
+### 3D scan routine
-To launch correctly the scan algorithm, there are some minimum nodes required before to launch.
+To launch correctly the scan algorithm, there are some minimum nodes required before to launch, all of them are properly launched using the function bellow.
 ```
-$ um7_node
-$ urg_node
-$ pilot
-$ dynamixel_node
+$ scan_mode
 ```
 Once all nodes are correctly work the '3D scan routine' can be executed with:
 ```
-$ python $path_alphaROVER$"/src/Apps/scan3d.py" -o [output_file] -<options> [arguments]
+$ python scan3d.py" -o [output_file] -<options> [arguments]
 ```
-Where <output_file> must be remplace by the name of the desired rosbag.
+Where *<output_file>* should be replaced by the name of the desired rosbag file.
 The options and its respectively arguments are presented y the table below.

 | Options | Arguments | Description |
 | --- | --- | --- |